RachelSa/regenerating-dinosaurs/README.md

 **Rake task**: a Ruby sub-routine written in a Rake file

 **Ruby on Rails**: a web application framework with a model-view-controller structure

-## Questions:
-What do you like about Heroku's existing documentation?
-  - Readable; no unnecessary jargon
-  - Copy and paste code snippets and commands
-  - Includes steps to confirm everything is working properly
-  - Includes timestamp of last update

-What would you change about the documentation?
-  - No quick reference of Heroku commands
-  - Scrolling / no sidebar or sticky TOC
-  - Documentation sidebar navigation topics are too broad to browse
-  - Relevant language-related tutorials should be more available